1) Once Upon a Time in Anatolia (Turkey...Nuri Bilge Ceylan)

 Ceylan's otherworldly rumination on guilt and mystery captivated me like no other film this year.
 I saw it, yes, in 2011 at the New York Film Festival, but it only got a very limited release in January of 2012.
 Still, the film stuck in my head and just wouldn't let go.
 In its unforgettably night-cloaked first half, a band of police officers take two murder suspects on a trek through rural Anatolia, hoping that they will be able to remember where they buried a body.
 But the suspects were drunk during this criminal act, and each hillside looks like the next, and so the search doesn't go as smoothly as the police want.
 There's an ethereal overnight stop in a small village, where the authorities and the suspects catch a glimpse of an angel, and then the search continues.
 The second half of the film harshly illuminates the pasts of the investigators (led by Taner Birsel as a star prosecutor, Muhammet Uzuner as a contemplative coroner, and Yilmaz Erdogan as a tough police commissioner) and their main suspect (a chillingly quiet Firat Tanis), revealing fateful missteps that morphed into huge injustices, and even huger regrets.
 Hauntingly photographed in widescreen by Gokhan Tiryaki, Once Upon A Time In Anatolia wormed its way into my very soul, and--along with another great, as-yet-unreleased 2012 film, Yusim Ustaoglu's Araf/Somewhere In Between--revealed to me a whole new world of cinematic brilliance, located in an unlikely though clearly creatively unbound country called Turkey.

 Rarely can I remember a film falling so fast from grace.
-Met with eager anticipation, greeted with initial confused raves, and abandoned with utter contempt only a month later, Paul Thomas Anderson's superb character study left many viewers wondering "What happened?"
+Met with excited anticipation, greeted with initial confused raves, and abandoned with utter contempt only a month later, Paul Thomas Anderson's superb character study left many viewers wondering "What happened?
 But why?!
 The picture's quality and intent was crystal clear to me.
 Joaquin Phoenix delivered the performance of the year--I mean, James Dean-level brilliance--as Freddie Quell, a twisted, horndog, alcoholic war veteran who parlays his mastery of photography and chemistry into a friendship with Lancaster Dodd, a megalomaniacal cult leader played with equal grandeur by Philip Seymour Hoffman.
 This film seemed so simple: it was about the battle for Freddie's soul, and this is something Freddie is not going to give up so easily.
 What was wonderfully complex about The Master was that Lancaster Dodd's questionable brainwashing methods actually DO help Quell come to some sobering conclusions about himself.
 But this doesn't mean Quell owes Dodd his LIFE!
-(And this is where I believe the film's main criticism of Scientology lies.)
-It remains, though, that The Master has deep feelings for both of its main characters (and deep suspicions about its most villainous presence, in the unlikely, chilly embodiment of Amy Adams as Dodd's imperious wife), and I think it has great respect for Lancaster and Freddie's friendship.
-But it also knows that Freddie has other fish to fry, and it generously let's him go about doing so (and this is underlined is the film's gloriously carnal final scene).
-With another earth-rocking score from Johnny Greenwood and astounding 70mm photography from Mihai Malaimaire Jr. (I swear, I gasped when those reproductions of Freddie's 40s-era photographic set-ups flashed onto the big screen), The Master left my body and soul buzzing after seeing it, as if I'd imbibed some of Freddie's intoxicating jet fuel.
+(And this is where the film's main criticism of Scientology lies.)
+It remains, though, that The Master has profound feelings for both of its main characters (and deep suspicions about its most villainous presence, in the unlikely, chilly embodiment of Amy Adams as Dodd's imperious wife), and I think it has great respect for Lancaster and Freddie's friendship.
+But it also knows that Freddie has other fish to fry, and it generously let's him go about doing so (this is underlined in the film's gloriously carnal final scene).
+With another earth-rocking score from Jonny Greenwood and astounding 70mm photography from Mihai Malaimaire Jr. (I swear, I gasped when those reproductions of Freddie's 40s-era photographic set-ups flashed onto the big screen), The Master left my body and soul buzzing after seeing it, as if I'd imbibed some of Freddie's intoxicating jet fuel.

 This constantly riveting dissection of depression and drug addiction surprised me with its love of life's simple beauty and its knowledge that some damage is just so intricately woven into one's psyche that no amount of concerted effort can repair it.
 Anders Danielson Lie, in one of the year's great acting shows, portrays the tentatively clean protagonist, and follows him as he's released from rehab, and goes about visiting friends and family, pining for the days before he'd lost his innocence.
 The screenplay--by Trier and Eskil Vogt--features some constantly intriguing dialogue, but the scenes that really stick with me are the ones Anders spends alone, observing the normal lives of others (in particular, a lovely but also somehow excruciating scene in a diner in which he longingly evesdrops on the conversations going on around him).
 Again and again, we see this obviously smart and emotional character experience and then throw away golden, life-affirming opportunities, and we wish we could shake some sense into him.
 But, as this remarkable and never preachy film convinces us, some things just aren't that simple.